mongodb/mongo-csharp-driver/Docs/reference/content/reference/bson/mapping/index.md

 }
 ```

-If the document in the database has a BirthDate element, we will choose to use the constructor with 3 parameters because it is more specific.
+If the document in the database has a BirthDate element, we will choose to use the constructor with three parameters because it is more specific.

 ## Member Customization